 If a child is in immediate danger, call 911.

 Each report is assessed to determine the level of response/information required to protect the child(ren).
-CFS will respond to all reports that rise to the standard of investigation within 24 hours, or within ten (10) calendar days as assessed.
-If an in-person response is not required, the report will be documented in our computer system.
+CFS will respond to all reports that rise to the legal standard of investigation, commonly within 24 hours or within ten (10) calendar days.
+If an in-person response is not required but is a concern of abuse or neglect by a parent or caregiver in the home, the report will still be documented in the state-wide child welfare services database.

-To request a free Mandated Reporter Training please contact the Marin County CFS 24-Hour Abuse and Neglect Reporting Hotline at (415) 473-7153 or SCAR@marincounty.org.
+To request a free Mandated Reporter Training please contact the Marin County CFS 24-Hour Abuse and Neglect Reporting Hotline at (415) 473-7153.